 - Using a food processor, grind chunks down into a powder.

 - Store in an airtight container.

 - Add as needed for darkening

-You can also cook your spices in with the syrups and roasted flour if you’d like, or simply add at the time you are preparing your gravy (preferred method).
+You can also cook your spices in with the syrups and roasted flour if you’d like, or simply add at the time you are preparing the gravy (preferred method).

-Brown roux to the colour that you want your sauce to be, the roasted flour (recipe above) helps achieve the color more quickly.
+Brown roux to the color that you want your sauce to be, the roasted flour (recipe above) helps achieve the rich hue more quickly.